 To rate, or not to rate - that is the question we'll address.

-But first, context
+But first, context on performance ratings

-There has been great thought leadership on both sides of the argument on what to do about performance appraisals - ditch them or embrace them.
+There has been thought leadership on both sides of the argument on what to do about performance appraisals - ditch them or embrace them.

 And there are plenty of other articles leading us one way or the other.
 I am fully in support of performance management.
 When you have employees, you have a need to support, correct and encourage their performance.
 I just happen to believe the annual performance appraisal process is outdated and ineffective.
 And I tell you all about those thoughts in a series of two articles: first and second.

 Now, please know that I am not an organizational or behavioral psychologist.
 The approach that I share with you here is from the lab of human experience, benchmarking, trial and error and sometimes asking people what they prefer to best support them at their work.

 When we embarked on the initiative to rethink the annual performance appraisal process at Southwest, we did what all expert talent folks do - we turned to Google.
 We scoped out all the organizations that had ditched the performance appraisal or engineered new programs.
 We reached out and asked to benchmark with them.
 We attended webinars and read articles.
 We sought to learn what worked and what didn't.
 Then, we gathered focus groups together to ask employees and leaders within Southwest what would work best for them.